THE BIRTH OF THE BUICK RIVIERA AND OLDSMOBILE XP-784

 As the Oldsmobile XP-784 took shape, the Cadillac studio developed another clay, the XP-727-3.
 It once again sported a V windshield, adding rear ‘suicide’ doors and another curious front-end treatment with exposed high beams and concealed low beams.
 By November 1962, that model had reached a highly finished state, but it was rejected as insufficiently modern-looking.

 A full-size model of Cadillac’s four-door XP-727-3, photographed in late 1962.
 Note the very low beltline crease — accentuated on this model with bright trim — and round, flared wheel arches, which stylist Don Roper said were intended to emphasize the curvature of the body sides.
-According to Roper, Cadillac dropped this theme in favor of the squared-off wheelhouses of the XP-820 and XP-825 prototypes because Oldsmobile (or perhaps Advanced Studio 3) had already borrowed the flared-wheelhouse look for the Toronado.
+The latter feature had originated with a scale model David North had created in his early days as a GM designer and was later adapted for the XP-727-3 by Ed Taylor, then a Cadillac stylist.
+North subsequently returned to the flared wheel arches for the design that became the Toronado, which Roper said was why Cadillac dropped that theme in favor of the squared-off wheelhouses of the XP-820 and XP-825 prototypes.
 (Photo copyright 2010 General Motors LLC.
 Used with permission, GM Design.)

 THE E-BODY CADILLAC